GaTector: A Unified Framework for Gaze Object Prediction: Method

-After obtaining the object-specific feature $\mathbf{f}_{\rm det}^{\rm s}$, the detection network uses the feature pyramid structure to fuse features from different blocks, where feature maps are interpolated to pursue a consistent spatial size.
+After obtain the object-specific feature $\mathbf{f}_{\rm det}^{\rm s}$, the detection network uses the feature pyramid structure to fuse features from different blocks, where feature maps are interpolated to pursue a consistent spatial size.
 We also replace the interpolation process with the proposed \textit{Defocus} layer, which requires fewer computational sources but achieves precise detection results.
-Moreover, we find one high-resolution feature map is sufficient to detect retail objects and remove other detection heads, which saves 49.8\% computational costs, as multiple objects in the retail scene do not exhibit drastic variations concerning the object size.
+Moreover, we find one high-resolution feature map is sufficient to detect retail objects and remove other detection heads, which saves 49.8\% computational costs, as multiple objects in the retail scene do not exhibit drastic variations with respect to the object size.